Virtual training

 The Ethical and Technical Challenges of AI in L&D

-• Generative AI has a tendency to output low-quality, generic material, and training professionals have little control over this output, resulting in misaligned or noncompliant training material.
+Generative AI has a tendency to output low-quality, generic material.
+Training professionals have little control over this output, resulting in misaligned or noncompliant training material.
+Additionally, many current AI tools in training and development lack the necessary scalability and adaptability to consistently meet the needs of learners and instructors.

 Popular AI Tools for Training